About

 By utilizing our own medical director we can economically provide therapists and other professionals at the vocational group home to oversee the therapy, education and vocation of adults with disabilities.
 Two business models are used.
 One for a nonprofit and the other for profit so that taxable and non-taxable income is separated.
 Special Heroes should be employed at a tax paying business and not through a nonprofit.

-The letter of determination for FAST is here. (https://piratedivebar.com/letter) The FAST website is here (https://atlantavolunteers.org) The book “The Ability Revolution” contains the business plan to improve the quality of life for people with disabilities.
+The letter of determination for FAST is here. (https://piratedivebar.com/letter) The book “The Ability Revolution” contains the business plan to improve the quality of life for people with disabilities.
 You can download this book for free or buy it on Amazon.
 We are 100% volunteer and 100% transparent.
 We do not have any salaried employees!
-See over 20 years of events here meetup.com/atlantavolunteers
+See over 20 years of events (please look before the pandemic) here meetup.com/atlantavolunteers

 Our showcase volunteer event was “Thanks First Responders” on May 15, 2022 at Mary Alice Park.
 Unfortunately, after the event a boat ran over our flag.
 We are hoping to replace it and continue this ceremony to honor our first responders with this giant flag, boat parade and a joyous celebration of freedom.